ravenrebels/egowallet/README.md

 ## STEP 4: Secure your Firebase database

 - Log in once with your private Google Account in your local web app.
-- Go to your Google Firebase project which should now contain a user.
+- Go to your Google Firebase project, check Authentication/users, it should now contain a user.
 Check the user.uid, copy it.
-- Realtime Database: update read/write rules,
+- Go to Realtime Database > Rules.
+Update the read/write rules so that only your user is allowed access.

 ```
 {